 The award brings the AMPV program into full-rate production, making it the first newly designed and built tracked vehicle in the U.S. Army's fleet to reach this production stage in three decades, the contractor announced in a news release.

 The AMPV replaces the U.S. Army's fleet of Vietnam War-era M113 family of vehicles.
+The multi-mission AMPV family of vehicles provides critical survivability, mobility, and interoperability upgrades to the Armored Brigade Combat Team (ABCT).

 The article is not finished.
 Click on the next page to continue.